swiftlang/swift-evolution/proposals/NNNN-library-evolution.md

 - **It is not guaranteed to be "trivial"** ([in the C++ sense][trivial]).
 A frozen struct containing a class reference or closure still requires reference-counting when copied and when it goes out of scope.

-- **It is not guaranteed to be stored in registers.** Promoting structs to be stored in registers is considered an optimization in Swift, and as such the compiler is never *required* to do so.
-In particular, a struct with a `weak` reference in it must always be stored in memory if the compiler cannot prove that the weak reference is unused.

 - **It does not necessarily have a known size or alignment.** A generic frozen struct's layout might depend on the generic argument provided at run time.

 - **Even concrete instantiations may not have a known size or alignment.** A frozen struct with a field that's a *non-*frozen, has a size that may not be known until run time.

 - **It is not guaranteed to use the same layout as a C struct with a similar "shape".** If such a struct is necessary, it should be defined in a C header and imported into Swift.

-- **The fields are not guaranteed to be laid out in declaration order.** The compiler may choose to reorder fields to minimize padding while satisfying alignment requirements, for example, .
+- **The fields are not guaranteed to be laid out in declaration order.** The compiler may choose to reorder fields, for example to minimize padding while satisfying alignment requirements.

 That said, the compiler is allowed to use its knowledge of the struct's contents and layout to derive any of these properties.
 For instance, the compiler can statically prove that copying `Point` is "trivial", because each of its members has a statically-known type that is "trivial".
 However, depending on this at the language level is not supported, with two exceptions: